Anyolite/anyolite/README.md

 ## Upcoming releases

-### Version 0.10.1
+### Version 0.11.0

+#### Features

+* [X] Superclass hierarchies will be transferred to Ruby
+* [ ] Superclasses will be prematurely wrapped if required
+* [ ] Classes will only be wrapped twice with `overwrite: true` option

 #### Usability

-* [ ] Updated documentation to new features from 0.10.0
+* [ ] Updated documentation to new features from 0.10.0 and 0.11.0

-### Version 0.11.0
+### Version 0.12.0

-This version is planned to be the last feature release before 1.0.0.
-Currently, the way its features are going to be implemented is not yet determined, so it will probably take some time before it will be released.
-Some of the features might not even make the release.
+Plans for this versions are not finalized.
+It might not come at all or only in the far future, depending on the ability to implement the features.

+The general premise of this update would be to allow storing of Ruby objects with internal structures unable to be directly converted into Crystal objects, using a special cache and Ruby GC manipulation.

+#### Features

+* [ ] Caching of RbValues in the reference table to avoid duplicate objects
+* [ ] Storing of pure ruby objects (and procs?) in GC-safe containers
+* [ ] Controlled passing of pointers to ruby using the reference table
-* [ ] Options for inherited and/or inheriting classes
+* [ ] Option for required/optional block arguments

 ### Version 1.0.0